Telefon:+352 49 93 93 93

 Let’s also not forget that there’s a whole industry behind service stations in Luxembourg, especially at borders.
 Increasing fuel prices could well see businesses crumble.

-However we are not likely to see fuel taxes rise soon as, in reply to the European Commission’s report, Prime Minister Jean-Claude Juncker firmly stated that “fuel prices will not increase in Luxembourg” and that such a policy was "not suitable for our country".
+However we are not likely to see fuel taxes rise soon as, in reply to the European Commission’s report last year, former Prime Minister Jean-Claude Juncker firmly stated that “fuel prices will not increase in Luxembourg” and that such a policy was "not suitable for our country".

 We want your opinion!